-A Contestant is knocked out or is unable to properly provide a defence and there may be a danger of serious injury to the Contestant.
+A Contestant verbally submits or submits by tapping the mat or tapping Opponent's body more than two (2) times.
+A Contestant is unable to properly provide a defence and there may be danger of serious injury by not submitting.
+A Contestant has received a serious injury, and after consultation with the Medical Practitioner, the Referee considers serious consequences may result to the health of the Contestant if the bout is allowed to continue.

-A Contestant has received a serious injury, and after consultation with the Medical Practitioner, the Referee considers serious consequences may result to the health of the Contestant if the bout is allowed to Continue.
-The Medical Practitioner instructs the Referee to stop a contest because the Medical Practitioner is of the opinion that a Contestant is exhausted or injured to such an extent as to be unable to provide a defence or to continue that contest.
+When the Chief Second or Trainer "throws in the towel' or otherwise indicates that they want the bout stopped.
+The Medical Practitioner may instruct the Referee to stop a contest because the Medical Practitioner is of the opinion that a Contestant is exhausted or injured to such an extent as to be unable to provide a defence or to continue that contest.